Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Problem Setup and Methodology

 The model is then instructed to first count the items in each partition and to aggregate the partial counts to produce the final result.
 This ensures that each sub-problem remains within the model’s reliable counting regime.
 The number of items in each partition is chosen randomly from a range that the model can handle accurately.
 Models with deeper architectures can reliably process larger partitions.
+This strategy is based on test-time scaling by leveraging the LLM’s inherent capabilities and does not require fine-tuning or any external tools.

 Based on the input structure and output format, we consider four baselines in our study.
 Two input formats are used: an unstructured context with comma-separated items and a structured context with partitions separated by vertical bar symbol (|).
-For generation, we evaluate two output variants: a short-answer format, where only the final count is produced (corresponding to an immediate System-1-like process), and a Chain-of-Thought (CoT) format, where intermediate reasoning steps are included before the final answer (corresponding to a System-2-like process).
+For generation, we evaluate two output variants: a short-answer format, where only the final count is produced (corresponding to an immediate System-1-like process), and a Chain-of-Thought (CoT)~\citep{wei2022cot} format, where intermediate reasoning steps are included before the final answer (corresponding to a System-2-like process).
+Full details of the input formats, partitioning, and prompting strategies are provided in Appendix~\ref{sec:behavioral_setup}.